-The trustee's delegate the day-to-day management of IOGF to Benevity, Inc ("Benevity"), in line with keeping its operating costs to a minimum.
-Benevity provides the following administrative services to IOGF in support of the activities of the Foundation, ensuring the good governance of IOGF and compliance with all applicable laws in Ireland:
+The trustee's of IOGF have contractually agreed to a Master Service and License Agreement with Benevitywhich allows the Trustees to delegate some operational responsibilities to Benevity in line with keeping the Foundation's operating costs to a minimum.
+Benevity provides the following services to IOGF in support of the activities of the Foundation:

-- Financial risk management and vetting expertise; - Financial management to facilitate our monthly donations schedule paid out at the end of every month to legitimate registered charities in Ireland; - To support all activities required by the Foundation for the maintenance of its charitable status.
-Consequently, supporting the Board of Trustees to ensure its good governance and compliance with applicable laws in Ireland; - To support regular trustee meetings including the production of notices, agendas, minutes, and recordkeeping; - To engage with the Foundation's solicitors, accountants, auditors and any other 3rd party agents and/ or professional advisors as authorised by the Board of Trustees; and - To assist with the preparation of the Annual Statutory Reports as per the Charities Regulatory Authority guidelines.
+- Financial risk management and vetting expertise; - Financial operation to facilitate monthly donations to registered charities in Ireland in Iline with the Foundation's objects; - To support activities required by the Foundation for the maintenance of its charitable status, including, supporting the Board of Trustees to ensure good governance and compliance with applicable laws in Ireland; - To provide input into regular trustee meetings including as invited guests to provide reports and other good governance support; - To engage with the Foundation's solicitors, accountants, auditors and any other 3rd party agents and/ or professional advisors as authorised by the Board of Trustees; and - To assist with the preparation of the Annual Statutory Reports as per the Charities Regulatory Authority guidelines.